flowtsohg/mdx-m3-viewer/README.md

   let now = performance.now();

-  // The faster the FPS, the lower frameTime will be.
+  // The faster the FPS, the lower dt will be.
-  // Twice the FPS? half the frameTime.
+  // Twice the FPS? half the dt.
   // There are more frames per second, so every frame advances the animation less.
   // And the other way is also true.
-  // Half the FPS? twice the frameTime.
+  // Half the FPS? twice the dt.
-  // There are less frames per second, so every frame advances the animation more. viewer.frameTime = now - lastTime;
+  // There are less frames per second, so every frame advances the animation more. let dt = now - lastTime;

   lastTime = now;

-  viewer.updateAndRender();
+  viewer.updateAndRender(dt);
 }());
 ```